vicevirus/Covid-Tracker/README.md

 # covid19trackerflutter

-A flutter app to view the current status of COVID Sorry for having too many bright colours.. might hurt your eye &#128514;
+A flutter app to view the current status of COVID-19 Sorry for having too many bright colours.. might hurt your eye &#128514;